 Child Benefit, Guardian’s Allowance and Tax Credits

-The money can’t be paid into:
+The money for these benefits can’t be paid into:

 - Child Trust Fund accounts